Rabbi Jay Weinstein - Spiritual Leader

 There are many reasons.
 Rabbi Jay believes G-d called him to be a Rabbi.
 A wandering Jew himself, he understands what it feels like to search for a meaningful Judaism.

-A graduate of the Aleph Rabbinic Seminary, Rabbi Jay believes that all learning is invaluable.
+Rabbi Jay believes that all learning is invaluable.
 For him it was rabbinical school, the study of our sacred texts, the stories of our people, and going into the community to see what the people are doing: walking the path with them in their joy and in their pain, sorrow and fear, and witnessing their learning and growth.